mlabs-haskell/purus/reports/M1-REPORT.md

 Scott encoding is a technique (or family of techniques) for representing algebraic data types as lambda calculus terms (i.e. functions).
 Although there is no canonical form or standard set of techniques for working with Scott-encoded data, the general idea behind the encoding is to store values (e.g. arguments to a constructor) as parameters to a function.
 The parameters can then be accessed by applying a suitable "destructor" function to the lambda term which stores the values.

-Scott encoding is used in Plutarch and (as far as I am aware - this may change) PlutusTx.
+Scott encoding is used in Plutarch.
 While a full explanation of Scott encoding is outside the scope of this report, the [Plutarch Docs](https://plutonomicon.github.io/plutarch-plutus/Concepts/Data%20and%20Scott%20encoding) provides a simple example that showcases the approach (comments added here, minor changes for clarity):

 ``` haskell
 -- A Scott-encoded variant of Haskell's Maybe type